open-telemetry/opentelemetry.io/content/en/blog/2022/apisix.md

 The `opentelemetry` plugin of Apache APISIX implements Tracing data collection based on OpenTelemetry native standard (OTLP/HTTP), and sends it to OpenTelemetry Collector through HTTP protocol.
 This feature will be supported online in Apache APISIX 2.13.0.

-Since the Agent/SDK of OpenTelemetry has nothing to do with the back-end implementation, when the application integrates the Agent/SDK of OpenTelemetry, the user can easily and freely change the observability backend service without any perception on the application side, such as switching from Zipkin into Jaeger.

 One of OpenTelemetry's special features is that the Agent/SDK of OpenTelemetry is not locked with back-end implementation, which gives users flexibilities on choosing their own back-end services.
 In other words, users can choose the backend services they want, such as Zipkin and Jaeger, without affectting the application side.

 The `opentelemetry` plug-in is located on the Agent side.
 It integrates the OpenTelemetry Agent/SDK and adopts its features in Apache APISIX.
 It can collect traced requests, generate `trace` and forward them to the OpenTelemetry Collector.
 It supports the `trace` protocol, and it will support the `logs` and `metrics` protocols of OpenTelemetry in the next version.